theAnvil01/Alain/README.md

 # Alain
-A easy and most Efficient Sub-Domain Finder
+An Easy and most Efficient Sub-Domain Finder
 To run
 chmod  +x Alain
 sh Alain